brunojppb/brunojppb.github.io/_posts/2021-02-13-taming-ambiguity.md

 meta_image: /assets/images/posts/2021-02-13-taming-ambiguity.jpg
 ---

-The more senior your get at your job, the more comfortable you have to get with ambiguity.
+The more senior you get at your job, the more comfortable you have to get with ambiguity.

 We, engineers, have this drive to find binary answers quickly.
 Is either `"yes, we can do it"` or `"No, that doesn't work"`.
 But we forget that most of the time we are not talking to machines, but with people.
 This is where binary answers sometimes must be replaced with a spectrum.